-Alongside increased funding for combination HIV prevention, the Strategy targets the reallocation of approximately US\$ 1.15 billion in annual spending on HIV prevention services which are not optimally efficient, thereby optimizing the strategic mix of proven HIV interventions.
+- 227. Alongside increased funding for combination HIV prevention, the Strategy targets the reallocation of approximately US\$ 1.6 billion in annual spending on HIV prevention services which are not optimally efficient, thereby optimizing the strategic mix of proven HIV interventions.
 This reallocation away from suboptimal approaches is essential to enable rapid scale-up for programmes to reach people and communities experiencing high rates of HIV transmission, such as key populations.
-The prevention-related resource needs in specific countries and subnational settings vary considerably, reflecting substantial differences in HIV disease burden, population size, the specific programmes needed to address the communities at greatest risk, unit costs and other variables.
+The prevention-related resource needs in specific countries and subnational settings vary considerably, reflecting substantial differences in HIV disease burden, population size, the specific programmes needed to address the communities at greatest risk, unit costs and other variables. - 228.
 In some countries with large numbers of people on ART, the percentage of overall HIV spending needed for prevention might be small even if the cost per person is adequate.
-In countries with lower treatment needs, a similar level of prevention spending per person may comprise a larger proportion of the total HIV spending.
+In countries with lower treatment needs, a similar level of prevention spending per person may comprise a larger proportion of the total HIV spending. - 229.
 Reducing the price of medicines and ART through the strategic use of TRIPS flexibilities and greater efficiency in procurement and supply management is a key achievable outcome of this Strategy.
-If fully implemented, the Strategy would increase the number of people receiving HIV treatment by 35% by 2025, but the treatment-related resource needs would rise by only 17% due to efficiency gains and projected reductions in unit costs (not including above-site costs and programme management, or the investment
+If fully implemented, the Strategy would increase the number of people receiving HIV treatment by 35% by 2025, but the treatment-related resource needs would rise by only 14% due to efficiency gains and projected reductions in unit costs (not including above-site costs and programme management, or the investment in societal enablers which are necessary to enhance the programme effectiveness).

 Figure 7.
-A 17% increase in investment in HIV treatment can result in a 35% increase in treatment coverage by 2025
+A 14% increase in investment in HIV treatment can result in a 35% increase in treatment coverage by 2025